a-avishka/awesome-video-player/README.md

 The last 2 icons are special ones, press the last button (on left to volume slider) to hibernate and before last to continue last watched video(lets say you are watching your favorite tv-series, you have now finished watching some videos and you got to suddenly leave, then press the hibernate button (a.k.a Save & Exit button) to save your current position so when you get some time later to continue your tv-series you can open the player and click on the continue button next to the hibernate button to continue from where you left.)

 #Tips
-1. ESC       	-  Hide/View controls panel
+1. TAB       	-  Choose folder
 2. Single-Click 	-  Pause/play
 3. ENTER     	-  Pause/play
 3. Double-Click 	-  Fullscreen
 3. SHIFT     	-  Fullscreen
-4. TAB       	-  Open choose folder window
+4. ESC       	-  Exit fullscreen
 5. Q         	-  Save & Quit
 6. W         	-  Continue last watched
 7. 	, (COMMA) 	-  Play previous
 8. 	.
 (PERIOD)	-  Play next
 9. Z         	-  Reduce playback speed
 10. X       	-  Increase playback speed
+11. N               -  Skip forward
+12. M               -  Skip back